serverless/components/README.md

 module.exports = MyComponent;
 ```

 **Note:** You do NOT need to install the `@serverless/core` package via npm.
-This package is automatically available to you on the Cloud runtime.
+This package is automatically available to you in the cloud environment.

 `deploy()` is always required.
 It is where the logic resides in order for your Component to _make_ something.
 Whenever you run the `$ serverless deploy` command, it's always calling the `deploy()` method.